IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 > Replace `<namespace>` with your own namespace, you can view your namespace by running `bx cr namespaces`
 >
-> If you have unauthorized error, run `bx cr login` to authorized your container-registry.
+> If you have an unauthorized error, run `bx cr login` to authorized your container-registry.

 ```bash
 docker build -f main_application/Dockerfile.local -t registry.ng.bluemix.net/<namespace>/flightassist main_application